Superfluid properties of bright solitons in a ring: Effects of transverse dimensions

-We illustrated the density configuration in the left panel of Fig. \ref{densfracap} for $\Tilde{\gamma}=-1$.
+We illustrated the density configuration in the left panel of Fig.~\ref{densfracap} for $\Tilde{\gamma}=-1$.
 As one increases the transverse width $\Tilde{a}_{\perp}$, we have a sharper bright soliton.
-The right panel in Fig. \ref{densfracap} illustrates the superfluid fraction without a boost calculated by Leggett's formula in Eq. \eqref{leggettformula} solving Eq. \eqref{1dNPSEdimless} numerically.
-We can check that the superfluid fraction approaches the results by the 1D GP equation in $a_{\perp}\to0$, which is consistent with Eq. \eqref{npseGP}.
+The right panel in Fig.~\ref{densfracap} illustrates the superfluid fraction without a boost calculated by Leggett's formula in Eq.~\eqref{leggettformula} solving Eq.~\eqref{1dNPSEdimless} numerically.
+We can check that the superfluid fraction approaches the results by the 1D GP equation in $a_{\perp}\to0$, which is consistent with Eq.~\eqref{npseGP}.
 As one increases the transverse width $a_{\perp}/R$, for $\Tilde{\gamma}=-0.5$ and $\Tilde{\gamma}=-0.7$, the superfluid fraction decays up to a certain value of $a_{\perp, \mathrm{c}}/R\equiv\Tilde{a}_{\mathrm{c}}$.
-Beyond $\Tilde{a}_{\mathrm{c}}$, $\eta^{4}(\theta)$ in Eq. \eqref{gameta} is negative and therefore $\eta^{2}(\theta)$ changes to purely imaginary.
-In this case, one can see $\mathrm{Im}[\mu]>0$, which indicates $\Psi(x,t)\propto e^{\mathrm{Im}[\mu]t/\hbar}$ and the steady state solution in Eq. \eqref{steady} is dynamically unstable.
+Beyond $\Tilde{a}_{\mathrm{c}}$, $\eta^{4}(\theta)$ in Eq.~\eqref{gameta} is negative and therefore $\eta^{2}(\theta)$ changes to purely imaginary.
+In this case, one can see $\mathrm{Im}[\mu]>0$, which indicates $\Psi(x,t)\propto e^{\mathrm{Im}[\mu]t/\hbar}$ and the steady-state solution in Eq.~\eqref{steady} is dynamically unstable.
+This is the collapse of the condensate implicitly induced by the transverse dynamics encoded into the NPS equation \eqref{TDNPS}.
 The stability condition of the bright soliton is given by \cite{salasnichb} \beq -\frac{4}{3\pi}<\Tilde{\gamma}\Tilde{a}_{\perp}<0 , \eeq which gives the critical transverse width $\Tilde{a}_{\mathrm{c}}\equiv4/\left(3\pi\abs{\Tilde{\gamma}}\right)$.
 On the other hand, in the case of $\Tilde{\gamma}=-0.3$, the superfluid fraction does not decay at all by increasing the transverse width.
-This is because the density configuration is uniform instead of a bright soliton as in the case of 1D GP equation below the critical interaction strength $\abs{\gamma}<1/2$.
-The phase diagram for the density configuration is summarized in Fig. \ref{bsphase}
+This is because the density configuration is uniform instead of a bright soliton as in the case of a 1D GP equation below the critical interaction strength $\abs{\gamma}<1/2$.
+The phase diagram for the density configuration is summarized in Fig.~\ref{bsphase}.